- This event has passed.

 Social Impact Architects

 In 2009, Suzanne founded Social Impact Architects, a registered Benefit Corporation, to reshape the business of social change.
-She combines her MBA know-how with two decades of experience as a nonprofit innovator to serve as a consultant, advisor and thought partner.
+She combines her MBA know-how with two decades of experience as a nonprofit innovator to serve as a consultant, advisor, and thought partner.
 She is also a highly sought-after public speaker at conferences nationwide, including TEDxTurtleCreekWomen.
 She is also an adjunct professor at the University of Texas at Arlington.
-In this work, she has pioneered open-source frameworks for the creation of better social solutions, including layered logic models, ecosystem mapping and social alchemy.
+In this work, she has pioneered open-source frameworks for the creation of better social solutions, including layered logic models, ecosystem mapping, and social alchemy.
 For her outstanding work as a leading thinker, she was recognized with the Next Generation Social Entrepreneur Award by the Social Enterprise Alliance.
 Since 2015, Social Impact Architects was recognized as one of the “Best for the World” small businesses by B Corp.

 Suzanne also authors Social TrendSpotter, one of the sector’s top blogs according to The Huffington Post.
-She is frequently interviewed by regional and national media on social entrepreneurship and has published articles in Forbes, The Chronicle of Philanthropy, See Change, Nonprofit Business Advisor, Upstart and Grantmakers in Health.
+She is frequently interviewed by regional and national media on social entrepreneurship and has published articles in Forbes, The Chronicle of Philanthropy, See Change, Nonprofit Business Advisor, Upstart, and Grantmakers in Health.

 Suzanne has been at the epicenter of game-changing social solutions for more than two decades as a social intrapreneur.
 Her first jobs at the City of Garland and Texas Municipal League taught her the power and potential of local government to impact change.
-Later, she worked for Phoenix House to scale evidence-based prevention and treatment programs to Texas and for the American Heart Association to build a national state advocacy strategy.
+Later, she worked for Phoenix House to scale evidence-based prevention and treatment programs and for the American Heart Association to build a national state advocacy strategy.
 One of her greatest achievements was co-founding the Alliance for a Healthier Generation – one of the country’s first movements focused on combating childhood obesity – with a team from the William J. Clinton Foundation.
-She also co-founded Flywheel: Social Enterprise Hub in Cincinnati, to help nonprofits build meaningful and sustainable social enterprises.
+She also co-founded Flywheel: Social Enterprise Hub in Cincinnati to help nonprofits build meaningful and sustainable social enterprises.

 Suzanne holds a master’s in business administration from Duke University’s Fuqua School of Business, where she was selected as the CASE (Center for the Advancement of Social Entrepreneurship) Scholar.
 Nationally, she was selected as a member of Peter Senge’s Society of Organizational Learning and has served on the national board of the Social Enterprise Alliance.
 She has advised many federal agencies on their efforts on social entrepreneurship and system change.